buffaloj/BufTools.AspNet.EndpointReflection/README.md

 # Getting Started

-1. Grab the assembly that contains endpoints you want to reflect
+1. Grab the assembly that contains endpoints you want to reflect:

 ```cs
 var assembly = typeof(SomeClassInYourProject).Assembly;
 ```
 * There are many standard ways to grab the Assembly.
 This is just one example

-2. Get the endpoints
+2. Get the endpoints:

 ```cs
 var endpoints = assembly.GetEndpoints();